oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 	* `networking_bandwidth_in_gbps` - The networking bandwidth available to the instance, in gigabits per second.
 	* `ocpus` - The total number of OCPUs available to the instance.
 	* `processor_description` - A short description of the instance's processor (CPU).
+	* `vcpus` - The total number of VCPUs available to the instance.
+This can be used instead of OCPUs, in which case the actual number of OCPUs will be calculated based on this value and the actual hardware.
+This must be a multiple of 2.
 * `source_details` -
 	* `boot_volume_size_in_gbs` - The size of the boot volume in GBs.
 Minimum value is 50 GB and maximum value is 32,768 GB (32 TB).
 	* `boot_volume_vpus_per_gb` - The number of volume performance units (VPUs) that will be applied to this volume per GB, representing the Block Volume service's elastic performance options.
 See [Block Volume Performance Levels](https://docs.cloud.oracle.com/iaas/Content/Block/Concepts/blockvolumeperformance.htm#perf_levels) for more information.